Valid passport or some other identity document recognised through international agreement which proves the identity and citizenship of the bearer.

 National holidays:1 January - New Years Day; 6 January - Epiphany; 16 and 17 april - Easter, including Easter Monday; 1 May - Labour Day; Corpus Christi (Movable feast); 22 June - Anti-Fascist Resistance Day; 25 June - Statehood Day; 5 August - Victory Day and National Thanksgiving Day; 15 August - Assumption; 8 October - Independence Day; 1 November - All Saints Day; 25 and 26 December - Christmas Holidays.

-Voltage of city power grid – 220V, frequency 50HZ
+Voltage of the power grid – 220V, frequency 50HZ

 Tap water is drinkable throughout Croatia.

-As regards bathing, the sea at the Croatian Adriatic is of high quality, again according to E.U. criteria.
+The sea on the Croatian Adriatic is of high quality, again according to E.U. criteria.

 In case of accidental environmental contamination on land, report it to the National Information Centre on the number 122 or e-mail address firstname.lastname@example.org, which is included into the network of international organizations of the same level.